 Overall BHS consumers and their family members report high levels of satisfaction with the services provided to address mental health and/or substance use disorder concerns with 85% of the respondents reporting that they would recommend BHS services for others.
 In terms of challenges, respondents from both surveys reported that the greatest service challenge is the length of time it takes to get an appointment.
 Satisfaction for all respondents was highest in the area of thoroughness of services provided.
 In terms of cultural competency respondents of both surveys reported that the more work is needed to make the lobbies and reception areas feel welcoming and friendly; but report the highest levels of agreement with statements regarding staff courtesy and professionalism, respect of cultural heritage, and capacity to explain things in an easily understood manner.
-In one area of discrepancy between the respondents, consumers in the adult system of care were far more likely to describe BHS interpretation services as needing improvement than those served in the children and youth system, 92% of respondents described interpretation services as good or better, vs. only 76% of those served in the adult system of care.
+In one area of discrepancy between the respondents, consumers in the adult system of care were far more likely to describe BHS interpretation services as needing improvement than those served in the children and youth system of care (amongst those that have ever used interpretation services).
+Within the children and youth system, 92% of respondents described interpretation services as good or better, vs. only 76% of those served in the adult system of care.
 More work is needed to understand this discrepancy as BHS has just one set of protocols to respond to interpretation needs of clients, regardless of the system of care.